GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # S3

+## Storage gateway

+### Tape gateway

+provides a virtual tape library (VTL) that can be used to interface with your existing backup applications as if they were writing to physical tapes.
+It allows you to move from physical tapes to a virtual tape library in the cloud, minimizing disruption.

 ## Amazon S3 Transfer Acceleration

 Speeds up uploads and downloads by routing traffic through optimized network paths using CloudFront’s edge locations.